 In concluding, we’ll once again offer the caveat that this is entirely speculative and we could be totally wrong.
-Walt Disney World has been way more conservative during the reopening than we would’ve expected.
+Walt Disney World has been way more conservative during the last few years than we would’ve expected.
 With more guest feedback and increased staffing to facilitate more reopening, we can’t help but wonder if that approach changes.
-What Disney has done thus far has achieved mixed results, but staying the current course until January 2022 does make sense.
+What Disney has done thus far has achieved mixed results, but staying the current course until after Spring Break 2023 does make sense.

 Do you expect the Disney Park Pass reservation system to be retired at some point, or continue forever?
 Think Walt Disney World regrets requiring resort guests and theme park ticket holders to use Park Pass?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!